-VOCAL JAZZ 9/10/11/12 Prerequisite or Corequisite: Choral Music 9,10,11,12 & permission of the teacher ensemble settings as well as the rhythm section for the ensemble.
+VOCAL JAZZ 9/10/11/12 Prerequisite or Corequisite: Choral Music 9,10,11,12 & perm of the teacher Vocal Jazz / Show Choir is a performance-based course for students who would like to continue to develop and refine their abilities to perform and entertain audiences with their singing voice.
+Opportunities to participate in this ensemble do extend to instrumentalists for those who want to learn to play in small ensemble settings as well as the rhythm section for the ensemble.
 Vocal Jazz often works on a wide variety of jazz standards, anywhere between 8-10 charts, as well as popularized works to help expand the skills and concepts learned at previous levels of choral music.
 Students will work towards mastering, through establishing a growth mindset, while learning to set goals for themselves and learn to become accountable for their learning.
 Students will be assessed through the development of a personal, practice portfolio to log their practice time and process, while also increasing their ability to reason, reflect, communicate, and document their thoughts through recording projects and a variety of performance opportunities or experiences.
 Lastly, as a performance-based class, participation often is reflected beyond time spent rehearsing and offers opportunities to perform at community events within the city of Abbotsford.
-The Vocal Jazz Ensemble hosts an annual spring jazz gala, as well as strives to go on provincial and international tours ery other year if the times permit.
+The Vocal Jazz Ensemble hosts an annual spring jazz gala, as well as strives to go on provincial and international tours every other year if the times permit.
 In the end, all ensemble members participation and involvement is emphasized and often viewed as mandatory - especially for all festivals and local community presentations.